Special Report — April 2026

 Tech Hardware: -0.6 at One Year

-Two forces colliding: tariffs on Chinese-assembled hardware (phones, laptops, networking equipment, peripherals) and China retaliating by banning or restricting Apple and other US brands.
-You cannot innovate around a 50% border tax on the physical device.
-You cannot software-update your way past a Chinese government ban.
+Two forces collide: tariffs on Chinese-assembled hardware (phones, laptops, networking equipment, peripherals) and the risk that China retaliates by restricting US brands like Apple.
+You cannot innovate around a border tax on the physical device, and you cannot software-update your way past a foreign-government procurement ban.
 Taiwan Semiconductor makes the world’s most advanced chips, and those chips go into products assembled in China, which then get tariffed on the way into the US.
 The entire supply chain is a tariff sandwich.
 AI is transforming what these devices do, but tariffs tax what they are — physical objects that cross borders.
+One caveat as of May 2026: the chip-export picture has cut the other way.
+In December 2025 the administration approved sales of Nvidia’s H200 AI chips to China in exchange for a 25% export tax, and BIS shifted to case-by-case licensing — a loosening, not a tightening, of controls.

 You’re in.
 Check your email.